Diffuse Reflection Diameter in Simple Polygons: Introduction

 On the other hand, if the walls of the polygonal room $P$ reflect light diffusely in all directions, then it is easy to see that every point in $P$ is illuminated after at most $n$ \emph{diffuse reflections} (Fig.~\ref{fig:diffuse-ex}).
 For diffuse reflections, we assume that the vertices of $P$ absorb light, and that light does not propagate along the edges of $P$.
 A \emph{diffuse reflection path} is a polygonal path $\gamma$ contained in $P$ such that every interior vertex of $\gamma$ lies in the relative interior of some edge of $P$, and the relative interior of every edge of $\gamma$ is in the interior of $P$.

-Denote by $V_k(s)\subseteq P$ the part of the polygon illuminated by a light source $s$ after at most $k$ diffuse reflections.
+Aronov \etal~\cite{AD+98} were the first to study $V_k(s)$, the part of the polygon illuminated by a light source $s$ after at most $k$ diffuse reflections.
 Formally, $V_k(s)$ is the set of points $t\in P$ such that there is a diffuse reflection path from $s$ to $t$ with at most $k$ interior vertices.
-Hence, $V_0(s)$ is the visibility region of point $s$ within the polygon $P$ and so is a simply connected region with $O(n)$ edges.
-Aronov \etal~\cite{AD+98} showed that $V_1(s)$ is simply connected with at most $O(n^2)$ edges, and this bound cannot be improved.
+In particular, $V_0(s)$ is the visibility region of point $s$ in the interior of $V$ (where the boundary of $P$ is considered opaque), hence it is a simply-connected region with $O(n)$ edges~\cite{AGS00}.
+Aronov \etal proved that $V_1(s)$ is simply connected with at most $\Theta(n^2)$ edges.
 Brahma \etal~\cite{BPS04} constructed simple polygons and a source $s$ such that $V_2(s)$ is not simply connected, and showed that $V_3(s)$ can have as many as $\Omega(n)$ holes.
 Extending the work of~\cite{AD+98}, Aronov \etal~\cite{ADD+98,AD06} and Prasad \etal~\cite{PPD98} bounded the complexity of $V_k(s)$ at $O(n^9)$ and $\Omega(n^2)$ for all $k$.
 It remains an open problem to close the gap between these bounds for $k \geq 2$.

-Finding a shortest diffuse illumination path between two given points in a simple polygon by brute force is possible in $O(n^{10})$ time using the result of Aronov \etal~\cite{AD06}.
-Ghosh \etal~\cite{GG+09} presented a 3-approximation in a much-improved $O(n^2)$ time, and their approximation applies even if the polygon $P$ has holes.
+Finding a shortest diffuse reflection path between two given points in a simple polygon by brute force is possible in $O(n^{10})$ time using the result of Aronov \etal~\cite{AD06}.
+Ghosh \etal~\cite{GG+09} presented a 3-approximation in $O(n^2)$ time, and their approximation applies even if the polygon $P$ has holes.